w3c/pronunciation/docs/explainer.md

 1. In-line SSML within Web Content
 2. Attribute-based Model of SSML

-Both approaches have advantages and disadvantages and these are  brielfy summarized below.
+Both approaches have advantages and disadvantages and these are  briefly summarized below.

 ### In-line SSML

-Advantages are that SSML is an extistent standard directly consumable by many speech synthesizers, and there is precedent for in-lining non-HTML markup such as SVG and MathML.
+Advantages are that SSML is an existent standard directly consumable by many speech synthesizers, and there is precedent for in-lining non-HTML markup such as SVG and MathML.
 This approach may be more easily consumed by Voice Assistants.

-A key disdvantage is that inline SSML appears to be more difficult for Assistive Technologies to implement, specifically for screen readers.
+A key disadvantage is that inline SSML appears to be more difficult for Assistive Technologies to implement, specifically for screen readers.

 A simple example of in-line SSML in an HTML fragment is shown below: